Simple Prostatectomy – Robotic Assisted Enucleation

 - Prophylactic anti-biotics is given.

-- An indwelling catheter is placed.
+- An IDC is then placed

 What next?